Stew2791/PersonClass/README.md

 # PersonClass
-a C# class to describe a person, generally..
+a C# class for storing general contact info about a Person.